spetlr-org/spetlr/.github/submit/README.md

 - tests shall be in `tests/`
 - databricks connect needs to be set up.

-The scripts were cleaned up to contain no reference to atc-dataplatform library names.
+The scripts were cleaned up to contain no reference to spetlr library names.
 Please let us know if you needed any major modifications to get this to work.